Prime Minister of Iceland

 The prime minister of Iceland (Forsætisráðherra Íslands) is head of government of the country of Iceland.
 The prime minister is appointed formally by the president and exercises executive authority along with the cabinet subject to parliamentary support.

+Official title

+The title of Iceland's head of government in Icelandic is forsætisráðherra.
+Translated, this means "minister-president" (Note: The word forsætisráðherra is a combination of forsæti, which means "presidency", and ráðherra, which is the Icelandic term for "minister".
+The word forsæti is derived from the Icelandic term for "president", forseti, which means one who sits foremost (sá sem fremst situr) in Old Norse/Icelandic or literally fore-sitter, while the word ráðherra literally means lord of the council.).
+This is different from the heads of government of other Nordic states, whose official titles are literally translated as "minister of state" (statsminister; in Icelandic, the literal translation would be ríkisráðherra).
+However, since "prime minister" or "premier" is the more usual title in a parliamentary system for a head of government in English-speaking nations, the title is translated as "prime minister" by most English sources.

 Constitutional basis

 The prime minister is appointed by the president under the Constitution of Iceland, Section II Article 17, and chairs the Cabinet of Iceland:

 Fundunum stjórnar sá ráðherra, er forseti lýðveldisins hefur kvatt til forsætis, og nefnist hann forsætisráðherra.

 The [cabinet] meetings shall be presided over by the Minister called upon by the President of the Republic to do so, who is designated Prime Minister.

 Locations

 The prime minister's office is located in the Governing Council (Stjórnarráðið), Reykjavik, where their secretariat is based and where cabinet meetings are held.
 The prime minister has a summer residence, Þingvallabær in Þingvellir.
 The prime minister also has a reception house in Tjarnargata, Reykjavik, which was the prime ministerial residence until 1943.